-I'm a Computer Science PhD student at UT Austin working with Carlos Carvalho, James Scott, and Pradeep Ravikumar.
+I was a Computer Science PhD student at UT Austin working with James Scott.
 My main research interests are health and wellness applications of machine learning, particularly those involving graphical models, Bayesian statistical methods, and scalable inference algorithms.
 My current projects include obesity and nutrition modeling, wearable devices for fitness tracking, and large-scale multiple hypothesis testing for fMRI and allele frequency studies.

 In a previous life, I was a software engineering researcher working with Eli Tilevich at Virginia Tech, where I got my BS and MS in Computer Science.
 My Master's thesis focused on inference techniques that learn transformation rules to automatically upgrade legacy applications to use the latest version of a given API.
 I've also co-founded a couple of startups and was a quant at a hedge fund.

 False Discovery Rate Smoothing.

 W. Tansey, O. Koyejo, R. A. Poldrack, and J. G. Scott.

 Journal of the American Statistical Association (JASA): Theory and Methods. [paper] [code]